akpw/efst/README.md

 Similar to the above example, a unique shortcut ("PlainF") is sufficient for the ```-ce``` parameter as it is automatically expanded to its full version ("PlainFileNames") under the hood.

-Since we stubbornly keep using the same backend folder ```~/Dropbox/.my_secret_folded```, this will add a thrid layered file system which would have encrypted content but without encrypting the actual file names.
+Since we stubbornly keep using the same backend folder ```~/Dropbox/.my_secret_folded```, this will add a thrid layered file system which would have encrypted files content without encrypting the actual file names.

 To keep things simple here, I'll be off-loading more advanced used-cases to a later blog.
 In the meantime, all the details could be revealed via reading the individual commands description below or just using the ```-h``` switch in the command line.